markusjwetzel/laravel-datamapper/README.md

 Run `php artisan vendor:publish` to publish this package configuration.
 Afterwards you can edit the file `config/datamapper.php`.

+## Documentation

+See the [Wiki](https://github.com/ProAI/laravel-datamapper/wiki) for a full documentation.

 ## Usage

 ### Annotations